 namefield must be at the same level as

-namefield, specify the CLOUD_RUN_HOSTNAME, the hostname portion of the URL that Cloud Run created when you deployed ESPv2 Beta above in Deploying ESPv2 Beta.
-Don't include the protocol identifier,
+namefield, specify CLOUD_RUN_HOSTNAME, the hostname portion of the URL that was reserved above in Reserving a Cloud Run hostname.
+Don't include the protocol identifier, such as

 addressfield in the

-backend.rulessection, replace grpcs://python-grpc-bookstore-server-HASH-uc.a.run.app with the actual URL of the python-grpc-bookstore-server example gRPC Cloud Run service, where HASH is the unique hash code generated when you created the service.
+backend.rulessection, replace grpcs://python-grpc-bookstore-server-HASH-uc.a.run.app with the actual URL of the python-grpc-bookstore-server backend gRPC Cloud Run service, where HASH is the unique hash code generated when you created the service.

 Note the value of the

 titleproperty in the